fwmarkcheung/camunda-animal-adoption/README.md

 **This application is composed of the following components:**

-1. A Springboot Web application which allows a user to adopt a pet.
-2. A HarperDB which is a NO-SQL DB to store the user's choice.
-3. A process model deployed in a Camunda cluster to provide a form for the user to select a pet to adopt.
+1. The Camunda process enginee (**Zeebe**) which drives the workflow for the pet adoption process by interacting with the various components.
+A BPMN process is deployed and run in a Camunda cluster.
+It provides a form for a user to select a pet to adopt and defines a workflow for the pet adoption process.
+2. A Springboot Web application which provides API calls to retrieve the information about the adoption process.
+For example, the photo of the pet being adopted and query about the adoption meta data.
+3. A HarperDB which is a NO-SQL DB to store the adoption data.
+4. A third party microservice to provide a photo of the pet.

 The Web app and the DB were packaged using docker-compose and run as containers in the docker desktop.

 See the diagram ![Pet Adoption App Highlevel Architecture](camundaPetAdoptionApp.pdf)

+# Run Test cases
+**To run test cases, execute the following command:**

+    mvn clean verify

-# Deploying and running the application as container
+# Using Docker Compose to run the application

-**To deploy and start the containers:**
+**To deploy and start the containers in a docker engine**

 1. Ensure the Camunda cluster is created and running healthy
-2. Start the Docker Desktop
+2. Start Docker Desktop
-3. Run the web and db as contains using docker-compose:
+3. Execute the docker-compose command below:

     	docker-compose up -d

+The docker engine will run the web app and database as containers.

-Once the web app is started, it will deploy the process model [pick-an-animal.bpmn](src/main/resources/pick-an-animal.bpmn)  to the Camunda cluster (connection properties were configured in the application.properties) and start a process instance automatically.
+During the bootstrap, the web application will perform the followings:
+1. Deploy the process model [pick-an-animal.bpmn](src/main/resources/pick-an-animal.bpmn)  to a Camunda cluster specified by the connection properties in the [application.properties] (src/main/resources/application.properties)

-The process id is printed out in the app console.
+2. Start a process instance automatically and print out process id in the app console.

 A user can then assign the process to him/herself and select a pet to adopt.
 The application will make an API call to get a random photo of the pet selected and store the selection as a record to the DB.